Davidosky007/Js_todo_app/README.md

 ### Install and Setup

 * Clone repo to your local `https://github.com/Davidosky007/Js_todo_app.git`
-* cd into the cloned repo
+* cd into the cloned repo and open the app in your code editor
 * Open a terminal in the root of the app
+* then run live-server dist to open the index.html file located in the dist folder.

 ## Author